alecsliger/instaproxy/README.md

 ## Admin Username

 Changing the admin username in the parameters file should create a new user on the machine, and bind the ssh-key you added to said user.
 Changing this should be as simple as replacing 'core' with your chosen value.
+Note that the default user 'core' will have ownership of the docker-compose binary unless changed in the Ignition file

 ## Adding an rsync service for configuration files

-Append the following YAML code to your Butane.yml file, update the 'ExecStart=...' line with your rsync command, regenerate your ignition file with the provided script, and update the 'custom data' field in the parameters.json file:
+Append the following YAML code to your Butane.yml file, update the 'ExecStart=...' line with your rsync command, regenerate your ignition file with the provided script, and update the 'custom data' field in the parameters.json file: (Improvements in progress for this)

 ```yaml
     - name: rsync-npm-db.service